csu-hci-projects/FA24-VasquezM-LuchtI-McGreeM/README.md

 * A player will die if they go by the hazard and when it’s reduced it goes to level one.
 * The health status does not show up until damage has happened.

+# ALL OTHER HW2 INFO IS located within the lab_4_5 folder
 #HW2 Logs:
 * 11/20 2.5 hours